-I have to short ladder over to my Inbin so I can climb to the top of my Inbin and peer in.
-At the moment, it holds the 16,547 pieces of mail that I have opened and the 2,106 pieces of mail that I might open someday.
-There actually are a few thousand in the trash bin, because sometimes I do actually move things from my email bin to the trash.
+I bring a short ladder over to my Inbin so I can climb to the top and peer in.
+At the moment, it holds the 2,106 pieces of mail that I have opened and the 16,547 pieces of mail that I might open someday.
+There actually are a few thousand in the trash bin, because sometimes I do actually move things from my pmail bin to the trash.
 There are even a handful of letters in the various other bins, but since the labels don’t really seem to make sense consistently, I’ve mostly given up and just leave things in the Inbin.

 Unfortunately, now that I have 18,653 pieces of mail in my Inbin, with opened an unopened all mixed together (damn mailman just threw in another one — now it’s 18,654), I have to climb into the bin and sort through to find the ones I want.

 In theory, my pmail warehouse does have a staff of search people who can sort through and find a given pmail if I need it.
 Unfortunately, my company chose the Outlook pmail warehouse, so the searcher people are actually illiterate and, in practice, can’t find jack shit.
 But if you know the rough date, they can sometimes find the approximate layer in your Inbin.
-My friend at another company uses the Google warehouse and their search staff is incomparably better at finding old emails, but sometimes they also turn up transcripts of old phone conversations that you didn’t even know were being recorded.
+My friend at another company uses the Google warehouse and their search staff is incomparably better at finding old pmails, but sometimes they also turn up transcripts of old phone conversations that you didn’t even know were being recorded.
 I’m still trying to decide which I prefer.

 I do have some actual work to do, so I grab a stamp, an envelope, a piece of paper, a pen, I address the envelope, put the stamp on it, put my return address on it, quickly dash off a letter to Brandon.